RESIST THE BREAKUP OF THE NHS THROUGH PRIVATISATION AND CUTS!

 (see posts below)

-The latest information is that Sheffield City Council is likely not to sign up to the STP.
-There will be an examination of the STP by the Council's Healthier Communities and Social Care Scrutiny Committee at 4pm on February 8th.
+The latest information is that Sheffield City Council is not going to sign up to the STP.

 The Conservatives continue to be in major difficulties carrying out their promises for the NHS, especially after making a totem of the impracticable 7 day NHS proposal.
 Many of the struggles against cuts and privatisation are likely to be at local level - especially as the Tories slide devolution through.
 However major staff disputes remain national.